iredmail/docs/en_US/enterprise/iredmail.to.ee.md

 ## Split custom settings

-iRedMail Easy maintains the core config files, and each time you perform full deployment or upgrade, these core config files will be re-generated, all your custom config files will be lost.
+iRedMail Enterprise Edition maintains the core config files, and each time you perform full deployment or upgrade, these core config files will be re-generated, all your custom config files will be lost.
 So it's very important to not touch these core config files and just store your custom settings in pre-defined files under `/opt/iredmail/custom/<software>/`.

 ### Postfix